Take Action to Find Your Pet

 - Local Police Department

 - Place "Lost Pet" ads in your local newspapers.
-They show you're actively looking for your pet, in case someone else claims it.
+These show you're actively looking for your pet, in case someone else claims it.

 - Check the "Found Pets" ads in your local newspapers every day.

-- If permitted, post your fliers at these businesses in your area:
+- If permitted, post your flyers at these businesses in your area:

 - Gas Stations